 Our spice is a unique blend containing: brown sugar, chili powder, paprika, oregano and mesquite smoke flavoring.
 This spice is good for the Commonwealth of all foods.
 Use this delicious smokey spice on beef, seafood, poultry, ribs, pork, and vegetables.

 “The Commonwealth of Massachusetts” is the official name of Massachusetts.
 Why?
 Because John Adams said so when he wrote the Massachusetts Constitution in 1780 with these words contained within:

 “The Frame of Government.
 The people, inhabiting the territory formerly called the Province of Massachusetts Bay, do hereby solemnly and mutually agree with each other, to form themselves into a free, sovereign, and independent body politic, or state by the name of "THE COMMONWEALTH OF MASSACHUSETTS"

-Ingredients*: brown sugar, salt, paprika, garlic powder, onion powder, chili powder, mesquite (maltodextrin, natural mesquite smoke flavoring, silicon dioxide), oregano. *all natural rice powder added to help reduce caking
+Ingredients*: brown sugar, salt, paprika, garlic powder, onion powder, chili powder, mesquite (maltodextrin, natural mesquite smoke flavoring, silicon dioxide), oregano. *all natural rice powder added to reduce caking

 Packaged on equipment that also works with peanuts, tree nuts, soy, and wheat.
 Our facilities store packaged tree nuts, soy, and dairy items in common areas.